-Choose 30 credit hours of additional coursework based upon your planned baccalaureate major in consultation with your student success specialist and the catalog/transfer agreement for your intended transfer institution.
-Prerequisite
+Choose 30 credit h planned baccalaure specialist and the ca institution.
+Course Number Credit Hours Prerequisite

-Course Number Course Number Course Name

-ACC 120 Accounting I 3
+ACC 120 Course Name Accounting I 3

 ACC 125 Accounting II 3 ACC 120

 BUS 105 Business Foundations 3

 BUS 220 Principles of Marketing 3

 BUS 230 Principles of Management 3

 BUS 240 Business Law 3

 CIS 150 Business Technology I 3

 CIS 250 Business Technology II 3 CIS 150

 ECN 220 Microeconomics 3

 ECN 225 Macroeconomics 3

 ENG 115 Writing II 3 ENG 110

-\Requirements for baccalaureate degrees vary widely by major and by institution.
+Requirements for baccalaureate degrees vary widely by major and by institution.
 To maximize progress toward four-year degree completion, it is essential for students to consult the catalog and transfer policies of their intended transfer institution and to seek additional guidance from that institution's advisors and registrar as needed before selecting liberal studies pathway major courses.
 Acceptance of transfer credit, including the determination of whether and how courses transferred meet graduation requirements at the receiving institution, is at the discretion of the institution to which the student plans to transfer. ^See course descriptions for placement requirements.